-During the last quinquennium the heating system has been replaced with a new biomass boiler with associated fuel pellet store located to the South of the Chancel which was all reported to be working well and a significant improvement over the previous system.
+- During 2015 the heating system has been replaced with a new biomass 2 boiler with associated fuel pellet store located to the south of the Chancel which was all reported to be working well and a significant improvement over the previous system.
 The basement boiler room and associated flue is now redundant and not inspected at the time of this survey.
 The new heating system should be maintained in full accordance with the manufacturer's recommendations.
+However, the timber enclosures for the pellet store and biomass boiler would benefit from localised repair and full re-decoration to aid their longevity. - 16.2 Extract ventilation to wc's, kitchen and other ancillary spaces would 1 appear to be a multi-vent system as ductwork can be seen through the damaged first floor store ceiling.
+It is not clear that this system is working and functional.
+This system should be checked and serviced by a specialist to ensure it is working correctly.